epigen/enrichment_analysis/README.md

         - GREAT_job_description.txt file with the GREAT job query
         - GREAT_genes.txt file containing the list of genes associated with the query region set
         - GREAT_region_gene_assciations.pdf plot describing the region-gene association mapping
+- GSEApy: for each queried database a folder is generated containing 3 files
+    - all results in a .txt file (without odds ratio)
+    - all results in a .csv file (including odds ratio)
+    - top 25 statistically significant hits as .svg bar plot file
-- LOLA: for each queried database (LOLACore, , LOLAJasper(Motifs) and LOLARoadmap(Epigenomics)) a folder is generated containing
+- LOLA: for each queried database (LOLACore, , LOLAJasper (Motifs) and LOLARoadmap (Epigenomics)) a folder is generated containing
     - all results in a .tsv file
     - top 25 statistically significant hits as .svg dot plot file
     - in case of LOLACore additional results are provided: